TechiePavitra/studypro/README.md

 </strong>

 <p align="center">
-  ✨ A modern, clean, and open-source Class 12 Gujarati Medium Question Paper Generator and Manager built with HTML, CSS, and JavaScript.
+  ✨ A modern, clean, and open-source Class 12 Gujarati Medium Question Paper Generator and Manager built with Python, HTML, CSS, and JavaScript.
 </p>

 ##